sumanth-74/Canopy/README.md

 ### Other Platforms

-The application can be deployed to any platform supporting Next.js:
+The application can be deployed to any platform suppor ting Next.js:

 - **Netlify**: Static site generation
 - **Railway**: Full-stack deployment